NearNodeFlash/NearNodeFlash.github.io/docs/rfcs/0002/readme.md

 5. The USER submits a WLM job with the #DW container fields populated
 6. WLM runs the job and drives the job through the following stages...
     1. `Proposal`: RABBIT validates the #DW container directive by comparing the supplied values to what is listed in the NNF Container Profile.
 If the USER fails to meet the requirements, the job fails
-    2. `Setup`: RABBIT creates a pinned container profile for the workflow based on the supplied profile
-    3. `PreRun`: RABBIT software will:
+    2. `PreRun`: RABBIT software will:
         1. create a config map reflecting the storage requirements and any runtime parameters; this is provided to the container at the volume mount named `nnf-config`, if specified
         2. duplicate the pod template specification from the Container Profile and patches the necessary Volumes and the config map.
 The spec is used as the basis for starting the necessary pods and containers.
-        3. pods will be deployed using Jobs (1 job for each targeted Rabbit node) to allow for automated re-deployments upon failure
-    4. The containerized application(s) executes.
+    3. The containerized application(s) executes.
 The expected mounts are available per the requirements and celebration occurs.
-Via jobs, the pods will continue to run until:
+The pods will continue to run until:
-       1. the pod completes successfully
+       1. the pod completes successfully (any failed pods will be restarted)
        2. timeout (i.e. `activeDeadlineSeconds`) is hit (optional)
-       3. the max number of pod retries (i.e. `backoffLimit`) is hit (indicating failure and new retry pods)
+       3. the max number of pod retries (i.e. `backoffLimit`) is hit (indicating failure on all retry attempts)
-          1. Note: retry limit is non-optional per Kubernetes Job configuration
+          1. Note: retry limit is non-optional per Kubernetes configuration
           2. If retries are not desired, this number could be set to disable any retry attempts.
-    5. `PostRun`: RABBIT software will:
+    4. `PostRun`: RABBIT software will:
-       1. Roll up the Job completions for each Rabbit node to determine if the jobs/pods are ready to be removed
-       2. Mark the stage as `Ready` if the Jobs are successful.
-This includes any successful retries after preceding failures
+       1. Mark the stage as `Ready` if the pods have all completed successfully.
+This includes any retries after preceding failures.
+       2. If all pods are completed but did complete successfully, the stage will not be marked as ready.
-       3. Leave all jobs/pods around for log inspection
+       3. Leave all pods around for log inspection
-    6. `Teardown`: RABBIT software will remove the jobs and pods

 ### Communication Details